kosson/javascript-invat-eu-inveti-si-tu/operatori/operatori-logici-si-conditional.md

 > NOT(**true** OR **false**) <=> NOT **true** AND NOT **false**
 > NOT(**true** AND **false**) <=> NOT **true** OR NOT **false**

-Pentru noi specialiștii în științele informării, legile lui Morgan au o rezonanță familiară pentru că se aplică la căutarea în text folosindu-se operatorii Boolean.
+Pentru noi specialiștii în științele informării, legile lui Morgan au o rezonanță familiară pentru că se aplică la căutarea în text, folosindu-se operatorii Boolean.

 > NOT(**termen1** OR **termen2**) este același lucru precum (NOT **termen1**) AND (NOT **termen2**)